maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Nadine Sanders. *Warping on a Shoestring: Perfect Tension with Shoestrings, Other Speed Warpign Techniques, Warping a Second Warp Beam*.
 - Nadine Sanders and Joyce Harter. *Theme and Variation: More Weaving That Sings*.
 - Mary Schoeser. *International Textile Design*.
+- Deborah Silver. *The Technique of Split-Shed Weaving*.
 - Carol Strickler, ed. *A Weaver's Book of 8-Shaft Patterns*.
 - Marian Stubenitsky. *Weaving with Echo and Iris*.
 - Blair Tate. *The Warp: A Weaving Reference*.